 The following Public Law practice note produced in partnership with Eric Metcalfe of Monckton Chambers and Alistair Grainger of 25 Bedford Row provides comprehensive and up to date legal information covering:

 The Civil Contingencies Act 2004 (CCA 2004) provides the primary framework for dealing with large-scale emergencies under UK law:

-Part 2 enables a senior government minister to make emergency regulations with the power to amend primary legislation
+CCA 2004, Part 2 enables a senior government minister to make emergency regulations with the power to amend primary legislation

-It is important to bear in mind, however, that there are a wide range of other exceptional statutory powers that may be deployed in times of crisis without an emergency first having been declared under CCA 2004, Pt 2.
+It is important to bear in mind, however, that there are a wide range of other exceptional statutory powers that may be deployed in times of crisis without an emergency first having been declared under CCA 2004, Part 2.

-Notwithstanding various crises over the last decade, no emergency regulations have been made under the CCA 2004 since its entry into force in December 2004.
+Notwithstanding various crises over the last decade, no emergency regulations have been

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.